Cysharp/MagicOnion/README.md

 The service is now defined and implemented.
 That's it.

 Now you can start MagicOnion server as you would a ASP.NET Core project using the F5 key or the `dotnet run` command.

-Then create a client that calls the created service.

 ### Client-side: Call the service on MagicOnion